As you may remember from last lesson, I was telling you all about how to become as fluent as possible in speaking English.

-Well, some of you are, and others are not.
+Well, some of you are but others are not.
 Why?
 Because they then become concerned with their accent, they feel that they have a pronounced mother tongue accent that marks them out as being a non-native speaker, or they worry that their natural accented English speech is unintelligible to others.

-Why is this a “problem”?
+Why is this a ‘problem’?

 For some of you, the answer is that it’s not, they are perfectly happy with having a recognisable national accent to their English.
 Indeed, as the numbers of non-native speakers of English outnumber native speakers, and the fact that most speech acts in English take place between non-natives, most people don’t consider it a problem at all.

 For others who, for instance, may be struggling to find or keep employment within a multinational company, or who may work in a job that involves international communication (such as call centres) where their accented English may make communication difficult, it could well be a major issue.

 To give an illustration of what I mean, one of the biggest demands for accent reduction lessons now comes from India.
 This is due to the outsourcing of call-centre jobs to India, and the subsequent failure by some nationalities (namely Americans!) to understand them, which has led to the demand for accent reduction.